nompelis/INSSL/README.md

 the certificate will contain the issuer and signing information.
 If you have got this far, the files "key.pem" and "cert.pem" are ready for use.

+Execute the server by simply executing the program:

+ ./a.out

+Execute the client by executing the program with arguments:

+ ./a.out localhost 60001

+The port number "60001" is hard-wired inside the code.
+You will see that the client will make three connections to the server, a message will be exchanged, and both server and client will terminate.

 - Studying

-You want to follow closely what the software does by keeping the high verbosity switches and add some of your own.
+You want to follow closely what the software does by keeping the high verbosity switches and adding some output of your own.

 MOTIVATION